Uniformization of semistable bundles on elliptic curves: Analytic stacks

 \begin{prop} Assume $\mathscr{X,Y}$ smooth analytic stacks, then $f$ is \'etale at $x$ if and only if $df_x$ is an equivalence. \end{prop}

+Where an analytic stack is \textit{smooth} if it has an atlas $(Z,f)$, such that $Z$ is a complex manifold.
 For smooth analytic stack $\mathscr{X}$, the tangent groupoid $T_x \mathscr{X}$ has a natural structure of category in vector spaces such that the commutativity constraint is trivial.
-Such datum is equivalent to complex of vector spaces in degree -1,0.
+Such datum is equivalent to complex of vector spaces in degree $-1,0$.
 The assignment is by associate such a category $\mathscr{C}$ to $H^{-1} \rightarrow H^{0}$ where the differential is trivial and $H^0(\mathscr{C})$:=isomorphism classes of objects in $\mathscr{C}$, and $H^{-1}(\mathscr{C})$ := the automorphisms of identity object.
 Note that both of them have vector space structures.
 Under this assignment, $Aut(x)$ acts linearly on $H^i(T_x \mathscr{X})$, and $df_x$ induces an linear map between $H^i$ 's and it is an isomorphism if and only if the original functor between groupoids is an equivalence.
 We have $H^{-1}(T_x \mathscr{X})=Lie(Aut(x))$, and the action of $Aut(x)$ is conjugation.